In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - ½ cup shredded Gruyère

 - 5 or 6 cornichons

-- Sunbasket Thousand Island dressing (paleo mayo - tomato paste - capers - onion - maple syrup - lemon juice - apple cider vinegar - Dijon mustard - kosher salt - black pepper)
+- Sunbasket Thousand Island dressing (mayo - tomato paste - capers - onion - maple syrup - lemon juice - apple cider vinegar - Dijon mustard - kosher salt - black pepper)

 - 4 or 5 sprigs organic fresh dill

 - Sunbasket “creamy” mustard vinaigrette (whole grain mustard - onion - extra virgin olive oil - Dijon mustard - apple cider vinegar - kosher salt)

 - 3 ounces organic shredded carrots